capeprivacy/cape-dataframes/examples/tutorials/quickstart/README.md

 ## Experiment with masking techniques without a policy file

-In order to get familiar with the different masking techniques and identify which one would fit your needs, you can apply these transformations directly on a Pandas DataFrame through the `cape_privacy.pandas.transformations` API without having to write the policy in a yaml file.
+In order to get familiar with the different masking techniques and identify which one would fit your needs, you can apply these transformations directly on a Pandas DataFrame through the `cape_dataframes.pandas.transformations` API without having to write the policy in a yaml file.

 For this example, we will use a mock dataset with the following PII fields: name, age, birthdate, salary and SSN.
 In order to obfuscate these different fields we will apply the following transformations: